 It can be hard to choose the best balance transfer card offer.
 To help you narrow it down, here are the details of our favorites:

 15-month 0% intro balance transfer periodThis credit card is good for those with debt who can pay rather big sums of money monthly.
 The 0% intro APR period is quite standard – 15 months – you may want to make a repayment plan to stay on track.
 Your ongoing interest rate will apply after the promo 0% APR is over, so you should be sure you can pay off the balance on time.
 Don’t forget to take into account a 3% fee that applies to each balance transferred during the zero introductory period.
 In addition to a balance transfer option, this card comes with a 0% intro APR on purchases, cash back rewards, and has no annual fee.
 When the transferred balance is paid off, you can keep this card to earn cash back on all your purchases.

 15-month 0% intro balance transfer period

-This card also has rather standard 0% intro APR period on balance transfers, but comes with some other benefits you may like.
-The zero intro APR on balance transfers will be given for 15 months, which is enough to transfer and pay off a good bunch of debt.
+This card has quite a long 0% intro APR on balance transfers and comes with some other benefits you may like.
+The zero intro APR on balance transfers will be given for 15 months, which is enough to transfer and pay off a good amount of debt.
 If you are planning to make purchases while paying off the transferred balance, then this card will reward you with 3% cash back for dining, 2% cash back for groceries, and 1% for all other purchases, in addition to a 15-month 0% intro APR on purchases.
 This card has no annual fee and has no foreign transaction fees, but there is a balance transfer fee of 3% on the amounts transferred within the first 15 months.
 When the 0% intro APR is over, your ongoing interest rate will apply.